 For purposes of this policy, the University differentiates between individuals who are students or employees (long-term use of a service animal) versus visitors.

-Short-term visitors (1-7 days) are, of course, free to use a service animal on campus and may feel free to contact the Office of Accommodative Services with any questions or concerns.
+Short-term visitors (1-7 days) are, of course, free to use a service animal on campus and may feel free to contact the Office of AccessABILITY Services with any questions or concerns.

-Students using a service animal on campus should contact the Office of Accommodative Services to register their dog and discuss any accommodations appropriate to the functional limitations of the disability.
+Students using a service animal on campus should contact the Office of AccessABILITY Services to register their dog and discuss any accommodations appropriate to the functional limitations of the disability.

 Faculty or staff using a service animal on campus should first contact the Office of Human Resources.